Biden reportedly debates tapping Stacey Abrams as running mate from the start – could it backfire?

 BIDEN HINTS AGAIN AT 2020 WHITE HOUSE RUN

 Sources close to Biden have told Fox News that the former vice president is likely next month to announce his campaign, which would be his third stab at trying to win the presidency.
-And the past two weeks, Biden’s publicly strongly hinted that he would be running.
+And in the past two weeks, Biden’s strongly hinted that he would be running.

 While the former vice president has reportedly discussed naming a running mate early, it’s not known if he’s signed off on the suggestion of coming out of the gate with a pledge to name a number two on his ticket.